Get Involved

 Now that you’ve read through all of the FAQs…

-If you auditioned with us earlier this season, check your email for an audition announcement from us – if you click the link in that email, your audition form will be pre-filled in with your responses from last time, which you can keep or revise as you please.
+If you have auditioned with us in the past, check your email for an audition announcement from us – clicking the link in that email instead of using the button below will take you to your audition form already pre-filled in with your responses from last time, which you can keep or revise as you please.

-To make sure you know about all the latest updates, sign up for our newsletter and follow us on Facebook and Instagram.
+To make sure you know about all the latest news, sign up for email updates and follow us on Facebook and Instagram.